Getting started with Solr in DataStax Enterprise

 DataStax Enterprise supports Open Source Solr (OSS) tools and APIs, simplifying migration from Solr to DataStax Enterprise.
 DataStax Enterprise is built on top of Solr 4.6.
 You can skip this step to run the Solr getting started tutorial.

 DataStax Enterprise turns off virtual nodes (vnodes) by default.
-DataStax does not recommend turning on vnodes for Hadoop or Solr nodes.
+DataStax does not recommend turning on vnodes for Solr nodes.
 If you have enabled virtual nodes in Solr nodes, see Disabling virtual nodes.

 Introduction to Solr¶